panshengyi/MemVul/README.md

    We also adopt TextCNN as a neural baseline.
 You can find the code [here](./TextCNN/).
 For the training of TextCNN, we use glove embedding.
 Please download [Glove](http://nlp.stanford.edu/data/glove.6B.zip) first, then unzip this file and put `glove.6B.300d.txt` into the folder.

    We use [bert-base-uncased](https://huggingface.co/bert-base-uncased) from HuggingFaces Transformer Libarary.
 You don't need to download the pretrained model by yourself as it will be downloaded the first time you run the code.
-Note that we perform Masked language Model (MLM) task to further pretrain the BERT using our issue report data.
+Note that we perform Masked language Modeling (MLM) to further pretrain the BERT using our collected issue report data.
 You can find the code for further pretraining [here](run_mlm_wwm.py).
-The code is modified from the [one](https://github.com/huggingface/transformers/tree/master/examples/research_projects/mlm_wwm) provided by the HuggingFaces.
+The code is modified from [the one provided by the HuggingFaces](https://github.com/huggingface/transformers/tree/master/examples/research_projects/mlm_wwm).
 You can find more details there.

 ## Dataset

+**Note that all datasets are in [Google Drive](https://drive.google.com/drive/folders/1K_x6zu80aVwr4CF0Jx8_bBx53FgX7Rs2?usp=sharing)**

 * `all_samples.csv`: all the **original** issue report (IR) data collected from GHArchive, consisting of 1,221,677 IRs from 1,390 OSS in GitHub, with 3,937 CVE-referred issue reports (CIR) in total.
 We already combine the information from the correspoding CVE records with IRs.
 We label IRs referred by CVE records as positives (CIR), and the remaining ones as negatives (NCIR).
 Below, shows an example: